Failure to obtain informed consent

 Documentation included the patient’s wishes to have silicone removed from her body.
-The patient’s prior medical history included diagnosis of cancer of the left breast with a subsequent mastectomy performed by the same surgeon.
+The patient’s medical history included a diagnosis of cancer of the left breast with a subsequent mastectomy performed by the plastic surgeon.
 Initially the surgery included a latissimus dorsi flap of the left breast with subsequent silicone breast implants inserted in both breasts followed by chemotherapy.
-The surgeon followed her closely throughout recovery.
+The plastic surgeon followed her closely throughout recovery.

-Documentation of the first office encounter, on June 30, included the patient’s desire for reconstruction of her left breast with a contralateral superior pedicle transverse rectus abdominis myocutaneous (TRAM) flap.
+Documentation of the June 30 appointment included the patient’s desire for reconstruction of her left breast with a contralateral superior pedicle transverse rectus abdominis myocutaneous (TRAM) flap.
 It was also discussed that the ruptured implants would be removed from both breasts and that a mastopexy would be performed on the right breast in attempt to match the size and shape of her new left breast.
-The documentation was silent about the possibility of using another implant on the right side in order to achieve symmetry.
+The documentation did not mention the possibility of using another implant on the right side to achieve symmetry.

-Hospital documents — including the written informed consent — failed to mention that a saline implant was to be inserted on the right side.
-There was also no mention of a saline implant in the physician’s order to obtain the operative permit.
+Hospital documents — including the written informed consent — did not mention that a saline implant was to be inserted on the right side.
+There was also no mention of a saline implant in the plastic surgeon's order to obtain the operative permit.
 The anesthesia and nursing preoperative records also did not mention a plan to replace the right implant.

 At no time during the patient’s course of care did she complain about the postoperative situation.
-Significant improvement was achieved with regard to symmetry of her breasts after the revisionary procedures of the surgeon.
+Significant improvement was achieved with regard to symmetry of her breasts after the revisionary procedures.
 While the implant used in the surgery was a saline implant, it had a silicone shell.
-The patient alleged that the physician placed a saline breast implant in her right breast without her consent; the implant causes her worry and anxiety; and future surgery is necessary to remove the implant.
+The patient alleged that the plastic surgeon placed a saline breast implant in her right breast without her consent; the implant causes her worry and anxiety; and future surgery is necessary to remove the implant.

-Failure to obtain proper consent and comply with the patient’s stated wishes.
+A lawsuit was filed against the plastic surgeon, alleging failure to obtain proper consent and comply with the patient’s wishes.

 There was no plaintiff’s expert testimony filed.

-This was settled on behalf of the surgeon.
+This was settled on behalf of the plastic surgeon.